The Wausonian | Independent Wausau News

 She became immediately concerned when a dog was rolled out in a kennel for her, according to the criminal complaint.
 The dog’s kennel was covered in feces and dog hair, and she was told the dog was “unmanageable.”
 She took photos and video and left with eight dogs.

-She told police that had the dog stayed there much longer, it very likely would have died of malnutrition.
+According to the criminal complaint, she believed that had the dog stayed there much longer, it very likely would have died of malnutrition.

 Police were told that on Oct.
 9. On the 10th, police executed a search warrant on the business, and shortly thereafter its owner, Dumais, was arrested along with an employee.